RalphTiama/RalphTiamaWeatherApp/README.md

 ### Total work Time : 15hrs

-### NOTE: I have limited time to do the app due to personal errands
+### NOTE: I have limited time to do the app due to personal errands, but all features are done, my own design for Weather list need some UI optimization

 ### Checklist Requirements
 ---

-- [ ] Has Registration and Sign In
+- [Done] Has Registration and Sign In
-- [ ] Current location ( City and Country ) (I put default Manila)
+- [Done] Current location ( City and Country ) (I put default Manila)
-- [ ] Current temperature in Celsius
+- [Done] Current temperature in Celsius
-- [ ] Time of Sunrise and Sunset
+- [Done] Time of Sunrise and Sunset
-- [ ] An icon indicating the current weather, if it is sunny then you will use a sun icon, if it is raining then a rain icon.
+- [Done] An icon indicating the current weather, if it is sunny then you will use a sun icon, if it is raining then a rain icon.
 NOTE instead of a sun icon you must display a moon icon if it is past 6 PM.
-- [ ] Your application must have 2 TABS.
+- [Done] Your application must have 2 TABS.
 The first tab should contain the current weather.
 The second must contain the list of weather fetched every time the user opens the application.